jameshughes89/cs101/site/assignments/zombies/zombies.rst

 function finishes.
 That way, if city 0 was cured during the simulation step, it is reset to infected, and if city 0 happened to not get cured, there is no harm in setting it to infected anyways.

-Given the complexity of this function, pseudocode is provided below to help with the writing of your function.

     ``Make a copy of the world for the after state``